verdimrc/playground-nemo-2.0-gh/05-byoc-te-mb/with-ngc-pytorch-25.06-cleanup.md

     -r -w hehe /bin/bash
 ```

-Follow the xxx section to build and install your own version of MB and TE.
+Follow the [Section 2](#2-inside-container) to build and install your own version of MB and TE.

 Once you exit from the container, export to a new `.sqsh` file so you'll have a new container image
 with both MB and TE installed.